marcominerva/MinimalHelpers/README.md

 # Minimal APIs Endpoints registration helper
-A lightweight library that allows to automatically register all the Route Endpoints of a Minimal API project.
+A lightweight library to automatically register all the Route Endpoints of a Minimal API project.